patience4711/RPI-APS-inverters/README.md

 ## IMPORTANT TO KNOW
 People keep asking for the ssh login, this is 'root' and 'mies'.
 Please be aware that this is known to the whole world now.
 So **never** put the ssh port open 'to the world'<br><br>
-If you experience speed problems after upgrading to 3_2 or above, you can install zswap, please see the [wiki](https://github.com/patience4711/RPI-APS-inverters/wiki/TROUBLESHOOTING#system-seems-slow)
+The software can be updated by installing an upgrade tar file.
+Please see the wiki.

 From outside your network you won't see the menu link.
 Maintenance can only be done from inside your own network.